Gautrain: Rolling stock

 The Bombardier Electrostar, a model of a train common in South East England, was selected for the system.
 Fifteen cars were manufactured and assembled by Bombardier's Derby Litchurch Lane Works in England, with the remaining cars assembled by the Union Carriage & Wagon in South Africa using structural components made in England.
 Gautrain has 24 trains, each made up of four cars: 19 trains service the commuter network and five the airport link; the latter consists of forward rail cars especially adapted for the airport link; with storage area for luggage and more luxurious seating.

-On 8 July 2008 the first train was handed over to the Gauteng Premier, Mbhazima Shilowa, in a ceremony in Derby.
+On 8 July 2008, the first train was handed over to the Gauteng Premier Mbhazima Shilowa in a ceremony in Derby.
 The last was delivered in December 2010.

-There are currently plans for the acquisition of additional trains.
+There were plans for the acquisition of additional trains.
 In 2019, Gautrain investigated purchasing some second-hand Electrostars from England.
-The project entails the development of new depot facilities and the upgrading of the existing Gautrain signaling system.
-The additional train project is expected to have a significant and positive socio-economic impact in the Province as the Gauteng Provincial Government will insist on at least 65 percent local content by the successful bidder.
+The project entailed the development of new depot facilities and the upgrading of the existing Gautrain signaling system.
+The additional train project was expected to have a significant and positive socio-economic impact in the Province as the Gauteng Provincial Government said it would insist on at least 65 percent local content by the successful bidder.
+The plans were cancelled due to the COVID-19 pandemic and have not been revived since then.